cosmos/cosmos-sdk/x/distribution/spec/05_hooks.md

 - triggered-by: `staking.MsgCreateValidator`

-Initialized the validator variables: Historical rewards, current accumulated rewards, accumulated commission, and total outstanding rewards.
+When a validator is created, the following validator variables are initialized:

+- Historical rewards
+- Current accumulated rewards
+- Accumulated commission
+- Total outstanding rewards
+- Period

-All are set to a `0` by default.
-The period is set to `1`.
+By default, all values are set to a `0`, except period, which is set to `1`.

 ## Validator removed